Iterative proportional scaling revisited: a modern optimization perspective: A Coordinate Descent Characterization

 \subsection{Convergence properties}

-The coordinate descent characterization facilitates some theoretical studies of convergence properties of IPS.
-First, we have a natural outcome for Algorithm \ref{alg:CD alg} with a general design $\boldsymbol{X}$. \begin{thm} For the sequence of iterates $\{\boldsymbol{\beta}^{(t)}\}_{t=0}^{\infty}$ generated by Algorithm \ref{alg:CD alg}, the associated function values $l(\boldsymbol{\beta}^{(t)})$ are monotonically non-increasing for $t\geq0$.
-In particular, if the first column of $\boldsymbol{X}$ corresponds to the intercept, then the $G^{2}$-statistic evaluated on $\boldsymbol{\mu}^{(t,1)}$, i.e., $2\sum_{i}n_{i}\log(n_{i}/\mu_{i}^{(t,1)})$, is monotonically non-increasing. \end{thm} The proof is straightforward and is omitted.
-Many researchers have obtained similar results on contingency tables (e.g., \citet{Bishop1975,lauritzen1996}).
-We now see that the conclusion directly follows from the coordinate descent nature of the algorithm design, and is not restricted to contingency tables.

-Moreover, because of the convexity of the problem, under some regularity conditions, the convergence of the sequence of iterates is readily at hand. \begin{thm} Suppose there exists a unique solution $\hat{\boldsymbol{\beta}}$ to problem (\ref{eq:opt problem MLE beta}) with finite norm.
-Then the sequence of iterates $\{\boldsymbol{\beta}^{(t)}\}_{t=0}^{\infty}$ generated by Algorithm \ref{alg:CD alg} has a unique limit point $\hat{\boldsymbol{\beta}}$, and the rate of convergence is at least linear. \end{thm} The same rate was first shown by \citet{Fienberg1970} on contingency tables.
-Our theorem builds upon the studies of decent methods \citep{Luo1992}.
-In consideration of recent advances \citep{Tseng2001,Beck2013,Razaviyayn2013,wright2015}, one can possibly relax the assumption in certain ways, but we will not pursue further in this work.
-We refer to \citet{Fienberg2012} for a systematic study of existence and uniqueness of MLE.
-In practice, we recommend adding a mild ridge-type penalty (cf. Section \ref{sec:Shrinkage-estimation}), which ensures the assumption and usually enhances numerical stability.
+The CD characterization facilitates theoretical studies of the convergence properties of IPS.
+First, we have a natural outcome for Algorithm \ref{alg:CD alg} for a general design $\boldsymbol{X}$. \begin{thm} For the sequence of iterates $\{\boldsymbol{\beta}^{(t)}\}_{t=0}^{\infty}$ generated by Algorithm \ref{alg:CD alg}, the associated function values $l(\boldsymbol{\beta}^{(t)})$ are monotonically non-increasing for $t\geq0$.
+In particular, if the first column of $\boldsymbol{X}$ corresponds to the intercept, then the $G^{2}$-statistic evaluated on $\boldsymbol{\mu}^{(t,1)}$, i.e., $2\sum_{i}n_{i}\log(n_{i}/\mu_{i}^{(t,1)})$, is monotonically non-increasing. \end{thm} Similar results have been obtained on contingency tables (e.g., \cite{Bishop1975}).
+The theorem directly follows from the coordinate descent nature of the algorithm design, and is not restricted to tables.
+Moreover, because of the convexity of the problem, under some regularity conditions, the convergence of the sequence of iterates is readily at hand. \begin{thm} Suppose that there exists a unique solution $\hat{\boldsymbol{\beta}}$ to problem (\ref{eq:opt problem MLE beta}) of finite norm.
+Then the sequence of iterates $\{\boldsymbol{\beta}^{(t)}\}_{t=0}^{\infty}$ generated by Algorithm \ref{alg:CD alg} has a unique limit point $\hat{\boldsymbol{\beta}}$, and the rate of convergence is at least linear. \end{thm} The linear convergence rate was shown by \citet{Fienberg1970} for matrix raking.
+Our theorem builds upon the theory of descent methods \citep{Luo1992}.
+In consideration of recent advances \citep{Tseng2001,Razaviyayn2013}, one can possibly relax the assumption of Theorem \ref{prop:sequence convergence CD} in certain ways, but we will not pursue further in this work.
+We refer to \cite{Fienberg2012} and \cite{wang2016} for detailed studies of the existence and uniqueness of MLE.
+In practice, we could add a mild ridge-type penalty (cf. Section \ref{sec:Shrinkage-estimation}), which ensures the condition and enhances numerical stability.